Everything You Need To Know About Older Adult Mental Health

 Older adults may develop an anxiety disorder due to worries about health, living alone, losing loved ones, or becoming dependent on others.

-Anxiety disorders are the most common mental illnesses in the United States.
+Anxiety disorders are the most common mental health disorders in the United States.

 The American Association for Geriatric Psychiatry (AAGP) points out that an estimated 10 to 20% of adults aged 65 and older experience clinical levels of anxiety.
 However, anxiety often goes unrecognized in this population.